HELPING THE ADULTS OF TOMORROW BECOME THEIR BEST S E L F TODAY!

 This stage of life can cause overwhelm in so many ways;

-• physical, emotional and hormonal changes;
+• Physical, emotional and hormonal changes;

-• agonising and isolating social situations and interactions;
+• Agonising and isolating social situations and interactions;

-• arguments at home and perceived ‘laziness’ or lack of motivation;
+• Arguments at home and perceived ‘laziness’ or lack of motivation;

-• stress over decision-making, scheduling school/uni work; and/or
+• Stress over decision-making, scheduling school/uni work; and/or

-• realistic fears and concerns about their future direction.
+• Realistic fears and concerns about their future direction.

 Teens can become highly stressed if they feel out of control.

-Do you see them adopting low self-esteem; emotional roller-coastering and procrastinating over the smallest decisions?
+Low self-esteem?
+Emotional roller-coastering and procrastinating over the smallest decisions?

-Are they making poor decisions and choices in friends, relationships, prioritisation of work and misreading of social situations?
+Poor decision-making and choices in friends, relationships, prioritisation of work and misreading of social situations?

 All this can lead to a negative outlook on life, constant arguments at home - and it can be pretty challenging for everyone concerned!